Pocket Fiction now has an open call for submissions

 Email us at: firstname.lastname@example.org

 Include your story as a word document attachment (.docx file) along with your author name, genre and word count in the body of the email.
-Please also include a 50 word (max) author bio accompanied by a photo/image if possible.
+Please also include a 50 word (max) author bio accompanied by an original photo/image (to avoid any copyright issues).
 Don’t forget to add any links to your social pages/where to find your other works to take full advantage of the free advertising ‘Pocket Fiction’ offers!

 We look forward to reading your stories!